blazium-engine/blazium-docs/tutorials/platform/web/javascript_bridge.rst

 Downloading files
 -----------------

-Downloading files (e.g. a save game) from the Godot Web export to the user's computer can be done by directly interacting with JavaScript, but given it is a very common use case, Godot exposes this functionality to scripting via a dedicated :ref:`JavaScriptBridge.download_buffer() <class_JavaScriptBridge_method_download_buffer>` function which lets you download any generated buffer.
+Downloading files (e.g. a save game) from the Blazium Web export to the user's computer can be done by directly interacting with JavaScript, but given it is a very common use case, Blazium exposes this functionality to scripting via a dedicated :ref:`JavaScriptBridge.download_buffer() <class_JavaScriptBridge_method_download_buffer>` function which lets you download any generated buffer.